Eddie Mooney: The Fortunes

 In December 2007, whilst still with The Dakotas, Mooney was asked to stand in as lead vocalist and bassist with 60s and 70s British chart band The Fortunes due to the illness of original frontman Rod Allen.
 In early 2008 Mooney became a permanent member following the death of Allen and has been with the band ever since.
 Mooney played on The Fortunes albums Play On and Another Road and appeared during 2008 in Las Vegas, Netherlands and Belgium as well as the UK.
 The band successfully toured Canada, the Netherlands and Sweden, in addition to the UK during 2009.
 Since then the Fortunes continue to appear on 60s theatre package shows, as well as their own Past and Present theatre show.
 Mooney played on and produced the accompanying Past and Present live album.
 In 2016 the band appeared on the Australian "Rock the Boat" concert cruise and the band toured Australia in 2018.
 In 2021 the Fortunes had two hit singles on the Amazon, Spotify and iTunes download charts, "Never Too Far" (co-written by Mooney) and "One Special Moment".
 In 2022 and 2023 the Fortunes singles "Hello My Friend" and " One Special Moment" were hits on the UK Heritage Chart, hosted by DJ Mike Read.
+The Fortunes appeared on the Happy Together Tour of the USA during the summer of 2026 with US acts of the era, including the Association, the Cowsills, Ron Dante of the Archies, Jason Scheff of Chicago, Gary Puckett and the Vogues.